ekardian/dryncs/README.md

 # dryncs
 Run in **Linux** and **Windows**\
-Copy serialized dirs and files listed in plain text via [Samba](https://www.samba.org/) with [rsync](https://rsync.samba.org/) from 1 source to 1 or 2-3 targets(dryncs2way and dryncs3way), for copy from multiple sources with multiple pats to 1 target use [dryncsnsx](https://github.com/ekardian/dryncsnsx).
+Copy serialized dirs and files listed in plain text via [Samba](https://www.samba.org/) with [rsync](https://rsync.samba.org/) from 1 source to 1 or 2-3 targets(dryncs2way and dryncs3way), for copy from multiple sources with multiple paths to 1 target use [dryncsnsx](https://github.com/ekardian/dryncsnsx).

 Tested in Linux Mint 22, Debian 12 Bookworm.\
 Work in [bash](https://www.gnu.org/software/bash/) Linux and [cygwin](https://cygwin.com/) Windows.